 Doctest, an example of giving the computer access to more knowledge

 Docstrings are comments above functions briefly describing the function.
-They often contain one or more examples, showing what inputs leads to which outputs.
+They often contain one or more examples, showing what inputs lead to which outputs.
 This has multiple benefits, including giving the user of the function a quick way of understanding exactly what the function name or signature meant.
 Since this is knowledge not understood by the computer, the Know-as-C approach would be increasing type safety rather than adding human-only information using comments.
 Due to language limitations or other reasons that may not always be possible.

 The drawbacks of examples in the docstrings are